MicrosoftDocs/globalization/globalization/reference/glossary.md

 The entire process of bringing software to worldwide markets, including [globalization](#globalization), [localizability](#localizability), and [localization](#localization).
 Internationalization may also include special market customization (also known as "Marketization".

-You may see internationalization referred to by the shorthand **i18n**.
+You may see internationalization referred to by the shorthand **I18n**.
+The "18" refers to the number of omitted letters between "I" and "n".

 ## globalization